Can Boat Covers Be Washed?

 Rinse and Air-Dry

-You might notice there are still areas of dirt, grime, or mold left after rinsing.
-If that’s the case, you’ll need to start the process over again.
+You might notice there are still areas of dirt, grime, or mildew left after rinsing.
+If thatโs the case, youโll need to start the process over again.

 You can apply a special boat cover cleaner and use a soft brush to work the solution into any remaining stains.
-If you notice there’s still dirt and grime in the cover's seams, make sure you tackle them as well.
-Let the solution sit on the cover for about an hour to give it time to set in and loosen dirt and debris for easier cleaning.
+If you notice thereโs still dirt and grime in the cover's seams, make sure you tackle them as well.
+Let the solution sit on the cover to give it time to set in and loosen dirt and debris for easier cleaning.

 Store Your Cover Safely and Check Up on It Periodically